th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check2-recon.md

 Getters:

-- `get_name()` - name of the rule
+- `get_name()` - name of the rule.
-- `get_description()` - description of the rule
+- `get_description()` - description of the rule.
 - `get_attributes()` - required message stream attributes.
 - `desciption_of_groups()` - dictionary containing names of the groups and its type.

-Group types are available in a check2 package.
+Group types are available in a check2-recon package.
 At the moment there are 2 group types:

 - Type `single` means that all messages in the group have unique hashes (key of the message) - new message replaces old.